haydonryan/dell-fan-proxy/README.md

 - Some of the labels aren't visible after populating the pad (sockets)

 ## Fri Dec 24 17:39:38 2021
 Blew up the server fan chip and Dell had to replace the motherboard.
-On the Fan5 connector (arduino side) found a flyaway filliament on the 12v line..
+On the Fan5 connector (arduino side) found a flyaway filament on the 12v line..
 That could have been the issue, OR maybe it's a common ground issue that I shouldn't be running a common ground on the board.
 Either way the danger factor is really freaking me out.
 Don't want to kill another server board.

 Pretty sure the 12v cable was the thing that killed the motherboard - rogue fly away.

 TLDR - make sure the connector crimps the cable and the insulation.
-The cable I have has thick insulation which makes putting the wire into the slots dificult.
+The cable I have has thick insulation which makes putting the wire into the slots difficult.

 ## Fri Dec 31 11:26:19 2021
 Checked the continuity - on the new server board - there's a common 12v rail AND common 12v ground.
 This means that I can easily check the fan project using the bench power supply.

-Sucessfully tested 6 fans on the lab bench supply.
+Successfully tested 6 fans on the lab bench supply.
 I think my issue was definitely bad crimping.

 ## Tue Jan 04 09:44:55 2022
 The board has now been running in the server for over 24 hours straight now in the server.
 I had one initial issue with fans loosing redundancy, but other than that it's been working really well.
 The issue I had was definitely 12v power going to the tach line.